FileMaker WebDirect 18 Guide

 While web users are connected to a FileMaker WebDirect solution, they should use a single Ethernet, Wi-Fi, or mobile (4G or LTE) network connection with consistent connectivity and latency of 150 milliseconds or less.
 Loss of network connectivity—which can be caused by intermittent signal or by switching between networks—can cause FileMaker WebDirect clients to disconnect from the server.

-Use Secure Sockets Layer (SSL) encryption to secure communication between FileMaker WebDirect and FileMaker Server or FileMaker Cloud for AWS.
+Use Secure Sockets Layer (SSL) encryption to secure communication between FileMaker WebDirect and FileMaker Server or the FileMaker Cloud product.

 Important:Once a web browser connects to a FileMaker Server deployment using HTTPS and HSTS, the browser refuses all HTTP requests from that deployment's hostname.
 To accept HTTP requests from that hostname, clear the web browser's history, cache, and HSTS cache.